tjluoma/di/README.md

 * [Dropbox](https://www.dropbox.com/) - has a silent self-updater, so it’s not a huge concern, but my method for checking the latest version of Dropbox is very fragile.
 * [BusyCal](http://www.busymac.com/busycal/) and [BusyContacts](http://www.busymac.com/busycontacts/) - updating them causes an “Open” dialog to appear, for reasons which are unclear to me.
 I assume it has something to do with sandboxing, but I’m not sure.
 I’m also not sure what to do about it, so I just hit `ESC` whenever that happens.

+## Renaming Apps

+A goal of this project for me is to make it easy to install whichever version of an app you want, even if there are different versions.

+However, now that this project has grown, some scripts were installing to the same location, e.g.

+	di-carboncopycloner3.sh:INSTALL_TO='/Applications/Carbon Copy Cloner.app'
+	di-carboncopycloner4.sh:INSTALL_TO='/Applications/Carbon Copy Cloner.app'
+	di-carboncopycloner5.sh:INSTALL_TO='/Applications/Carbon Copy Cloner.app'

+On one level this is _not_ a problem, because each script should be intelligent enough to avoid installing an older version over a newer one, so if you ran `di-carboncopycloner3.sh` and `di-carboncopycloner5.sh`, `di-carboncopycloner3.sh` would simply report that the already-installed version was “Up To Date”.

+However, if you wanted to use [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) to _only_ run scripts for apps which are already installed, you would run into problems because finding '/Applications/Carbon Copy Cloner.app' did not tell you which of the scripts you need to run to check for updates.

+I decided that the best solution was to update scripts which intentionally install older versions to explicitly include the (major) version number in the app name, so that they install their apps to different places.

+For example:

+	di-carboncopycloner3.sh:INSTALL_TO='/Applications/Carbon Copy Cloner 3.app'
+	di-carboncopycloner4.sh:INSTALL_TO='/Applications/Carbon Copy Cloner 4.app'

+and just leave the latest one to use the usual path:

+	di-carboncopycloner5.sh:INSTALL_TO='/Applications/Carbon Copy Cloner.app'

+That is what I have started to do whenever I have seen a duplicated INSTALL_TO.

+Some apps specifically include a major version number in their installation, e.g.

+	di-1password6.sh:INSTALL_TO='/Applications/1Password 6.app'
+	di-1password7.sh:INSTALL_TO='/Applications/1Password 7.app'

+Some scripts, such as `di-handbrake-nightly.sh`, `di-imageoptim-beta.sh` and `di-iterm-nightly.sh`,
+handle this situation by intentionally installing themselves to a distinct location in case you want to install both the nightly/beta version and the “regular” one:

+	di-handbrake-nightly.sh:INSTALL_TO='/Applications/HandBrake Nightly.app'
+	di-imageoptim-beta.sh:INSTALL_TO='/Applications/ImageOptimBeta.app'
+	di-iterm-nightly.sh:INSTALL_TO='/Applications/iTerm Nightly.app'

+Some developers have chosen to avoid this problem by adding a version number to a new version even if the old version did not have one.
+For example:

+	di-screens3.sh:INSTALL_TO="/Applications/Screens.app"
+	di-screens4.sh:INSTALL_TO='/Applications/Screens 4.app'

+### Guidance for Renaming Apps:

+- if the app itself chooses to include a version number in its name, honor that (i.e. “1Password 6” or “1Password 7”)

+- if we _know_ we are intentionally installing an older version (Dash, TextExpander, CarbonCopyCloner), _add_ a major version number to the _OLDER_ installation, and let the newer version keep whatever name it wants.

+- an exception to the previous guidance  would be `di-screens3.sh` since `di-screens4.sh` added a version number.

+- if there is a script for a beta or nightly version, (e.g. iTerm and ImageOptim) rename the beta/nightly version, and let the other keep the "usual" name.

 ### Update To Disclaimers (2018-08-02)

 Dropbox checking is much improved, although it now does a very good job at self-updating, so it’s hardly a concern.
 Once you have it installed, it _will_ keep itself up-to-date.